 Lions should concern themselves with the threat of hackers.
 Even an established company like HBO, carrying the most popular TV series, can occasionally miss the mark in its approach to security.
 It’s possible the company didn’t have an adequate security program in place, or it may not have been monitored 24/7 with expert analysts.
 Egress filtering could have prevented the data from leaving the network in the first place, and data loss prevention (DLP) solutions could have alerted HBO that data was compromised.

-As far as insider threats go, organizations tend to grant employees too much access to sensitive information, even when it’s not necessary to their work functions.
+As far as insider threats go, organisations tend to grant employees too much access to sensitive information, even when it’s not necessary to their work functions.
 Why?
 It could be by mistake.
-Or, in larger organizations, if an employee occasionally needs access, it may just be easier to grant it than continually contacting overworked IT personnel to adjust permissions.
+Or, in larger organisations, if an employee occasionally needs access, it may just be easier to grant it than continually contacting overworked IT personnel to adjust permissions.
 But a moment of complacency can lead to a lot of damage.

 Above all, keep your crown jewels safe.
 When you have a high-value product and a lot at stake, your data may be next in line to be held hostage for large sums of bitcoin.
 For HBO, “Game of Thrones” was the obvious target.
-Hospitals, government agencies and other organizations with guarded information are ideal targets, too.
+Hospitals, government agencies and other organisations with guarded information are ideal targets, too.

-Highly organized groups of professionals are making a career of cyberattacks, but threats can come from anywhere.
+Highly organised groups of professionals are making a career of cyberattacks, but threats can come from anywhere.
 A small weakness in your operation, like a neglected system update, could leave your data wide open to theft or manipulation.

 What the HBO hack and “Game of Thrones” outage mean for you